Our Services

 Helpful Resources

-Silent reflux, also known as laryngopharyngeal reflux (LPR), happens when stomach acid and digestive enzymes travel up past the esophagus and irritate the sensitive tissues of the throat and voice box.
-Unlike typical acid reflux, LPR often causes no chest heartburn.
-Instead, common symptoms include a persistent lump-in-the-throat sensation (globus), hoarseness, chronic cough, throat clearing, and excess mucus, all triggered by inflammation and muscle spasms in the irritated throat lining.
+Silent reflux, also called laryngopharyngeal reflux (LPR), occurs when stomach acid and digestive enzymes travel above the esophagus and irritate the throat and voice box.
+Unlike typical acid reflux, LPR usually causes no heartburn.
+Common symptoms include a lump-in-the-throat sensation (globus), hoarseness, chronic cough, frequent throat clearing, and excess mucus—caused by inflammation and muscle spasms in the irritated throat lining.

-Because silent reflux symptoms overlap with allergies, asthma, thyroid issues, and other throat conditions, getting clarity early matters.
-Take a free, instant, online symptom check to better understand what may be driving your symptoms and confidently navigate your next steps—whether that's targeted home strategies or a focused conversation with your doctor.
+Because silent reflux symptoms overlap with allergies, asthma, thyroid conditions, and other throat issues, identifying the true cause early is essential to avoid prolonged discomfort and unnecessary treatments.
+A quick, AI-guided assessment can help you compare your symptoms against multiple possible conditions in minutes.
+Take a free, instant, online symptom check to better understand what may be driving your symptoms and confidently decide your next step—whether that's targeted home strategies or a focused conversation with your doctor.

 Silent reflux, medically known as laryngopharyngeal reflux (LPR), is a form of acid reflux that affects the throat and voice box rather than the stomach and esophagus.
 Unlike classic gastroesophageal reflux disease (GERD), LPR often causes no burning sensation in the chest.
 Instead, you may feel a persistent "lump" in your throat, hoarseness, chronic cough or throat clearing.
 Understanding why this happens—and how doctors diagnose and treat silent reflux—can help you find relief and protect your airway.